FSReed/FSReed_CS61C_Fall_2020/Notes/Week4.md

 If we are operating with signed numbers, when we are copying a signed number from memory to the register, the first bit indicated whether this number is negative or positive.
 If we keep the upper bits of the register 0, we are making this number look like a positive number.
 We need to preserve the sign of it, and the operation is to keep the first bit of the number(called `x`), and make all other higher bits in the register `x`.
 This is called **Sign Extension**
 ![signed](Image/week4-2.png)
 We don't always want to do sign extension, and RISC-V supports `lbu`(load byte unsigned), which zero extends to fill register.
+There's **no `sbu`**, because it's meaningless to use more bits in memory to store a number, we just store this byte into the memory.

 ### A little note: `addi` seems to be redundant?